A Gross--Kohnen--Zagier Type Theorem for Higher-Codimensional Heegner Cycles: Theta Lifts with Polynomials

-The conditions required by Lemma \ref{boun0} and Lemma \ref{Lapmov} are satisfied by a large variety of modular forms.
-All the almost weakly holomorphic modular forms clearly satisfy these conditions, and the same holds for various eigenforms of $\Delta_{k}$.
-For example, the behavior of the Whittaker functions discussed in Section 1.3 of \cite{[Bru]} implies that the Fourier coefficients of the functions $F_{\beta,m}(\tau,s)$, evaluated explicitly in Theorem 1.9 there, satisfy these conditions for every $s$ (not to be confused with our parameter $s$!).
-To see this, note that in this case the Fourier coefficients are $c_{\beta,m}(\gamma,n;y,s)e^{2\pi ny}$, since $c_{\beta,m}(\gamma,n;y,s)$ is defined in \cite{[Bru]} as the coefficient of $\mathbf{e}(nx)e_{\gamma}$ while we consider coefficients of $q^{n}e_{\gamma}$.
+The conditions required by Lemma \ref{boun0} and Lemma \ref{Lapmov} are satisfied by a large variety of modular forms: Almost weakly holomorphic modular forms, various eigenforms of $\Delta_{k}$, and the functions from Definition 1.8 in Section 1.3 of \cite{[Bru]} to name a few.
+These lemmas are thus applicable in many settings.

 Returning to the theta lift $\Phi_{L,m,m,0}(v,F)$ for $F=\delta_{1-\frac{b_{-}}{2}-m}^{m}f$ and $f$ weakly holomorphic, we obtain

 \begin{cor} For $m>0$, or for $m=0$ (with $F=f$) under the condition $c_{0,0}=0$, the action of the operator $\Delta^{G}_{m}$ multiplies $\Phi_{L,m,m,0}(v,F)$ by $2mb_{-}$. \end{cor}